Form factors, spectral and K\"all\'en-Lehmann representation in nonlocal quantum gravity: Introduction and main result

 \section{Introduction and main result}

-Among the candidates for a theory of quantum gravity, one of the most actively studied in the last 15 years has been nonlocal quantum gravity (NLQG), initiated in \cite{Krasnikov:1987yj,Kuzmin:1989sp,Tomboulis:1997gg,Modesto:2011kw,Biswas:2011ar} (see \cite{BasiBeneito:2022wux,Buoninfante:2022ild,Koshelev:2023elc} for reviews).
+Among the candidates for a theory of quantum gravity, one that has actively been studied in the last 15 years is nonlocal quantum gravity (NLQG), in particular, asymptotically local quantum gravity (ALQG) initiated in \cite{Krasnikov:1987yj,Kuzmin:1989sp,Tomboulis:1997gg,Modesto:2011kw,Biswas:2011ar} (see \cite{BasiBeneito:2022wux,Buoninfante:2022ild,Koshelev:2023elc} for reviews).
 NLQG is a Lorentz-invariant, diffeomorphism invariant, perturbative quantum field theory of graviton and matter fields whose dynamics is characterized by operators, called form factors, with infinitely many derivatives.
 The gravitational action is quadratic in curvature operators just like Stelle gravity \cite{Stelle:1976gc,Stelle:1977ry,Julve:1978xn,Fradkin:1981iu,Avramidi:1985ki,Hindawi:1995uk} and, for this reason, it is renormalizable.
-The presence of nonlocal form factors of a certain type, inserted between each pair of curvature tensors $R_{\mu\nu\s\tau}$, $R_{\mu\nu}$ and $R$, further improves the ultraviolet (UV) behaviour of the theory and also make it ghost free, thus overcoming the unitarity problem of Stelle gravity.
+The presence of nonlocal form factors of a certain type, inserted between each pair of curvature tensors $R_{\mu\nu\s\tau}$, $R_{\mu\nu}$ and $R$, further improves the ultraviolet (UV) behaviour of the theory and also makes it ghost free, thus overcoming the unitarity problem of Stelle gravity.